Ancient Greek philosophy

-Early Greek Philosophy (or Pre-Socratic Philosophy)
+Early Greek philosophy (or pre-Socratic philosophy)

 The convention of terming those philosophers who were active prior to the death of Socrates as the pre-Socratics gained currency with the 1903 publication of Hermann Diels' Fragmente der Vorsokratiker, although the term did not originate with him.
 The term is considered useful because what came to be known as the "Athenian school" (composed of Socrates, Plato, and Aristotle) signaled the rise of a new approach to philosophy; Friedrich Nietzsche's thesis that this shift began with Plato rather than with Socrates (hence his nomenclature of "pre-Platonic philosophy") has not prevented the predominance of the "pre-Socratic" distinction.

-Since 2016, however, current scholarship has transitioned from calling philosophy before the Athenian school "pre-Socratic" to simply "Early Greek Philosophy."
-André Laks and Glenn W. Most have been partly responsible for popularizing this shift in describing the era preceding the Athenian School through their comprehensive, nine volume Loeb editions of Early Greek Philosophy.
-In their first volume, they distinguish their systematic approach from that of Hermann Diels, beginning with the choice of "Early Greek Philosophy" over "pre-Socratic philosophy" most notably because Socrates is contemporary and sometimes even prior to philosophers traditionally considered "pre-Socratic" (e.g., the Atomists).
+Since 2016, however, scholarly discourse has shifted from using the term "pre-Socratic philosophy" to the more neutral "Early Greek Philosophy".
+This change has been popularized in part by André Laks and Glenn W. Most through their comprehensive nine-volume Loeb Classical Library edition of Early Greek Philosophy.
+In the first volume, they distinguish their systematic approach from that of Hermann Diels, starting with the deliberate choice of terminology.
+They prefer "Early Greek Philosophy" over "pre-Socratic philosophy" primarily because Socrates was a contemporary of, and in some cases even preceded, thinkers traditionally labeled as "pre-Socratic" such as the Atomists.

 The early Greek philosophers (or "pre-Socratics") were primarily concerned with cosmology, ontology, and mathematics.
 They were distinguished from "non-philosophers" insofar as they rejected mythological explanations in favor of reasoned discourse.